-Reforms welcomed to avoid sending so many young offenders to jail
+Reforms welcomed to avoid sending young offenders to jail

 However, the report, “‘Crossover Kids’: Vulnerable Children in the Youth Justice System Report 3: Sentencing Children Who Have Experienced Trauma”, contains a number of well researched and reasoned suggestions for reform to address injustices experienced by traumatised children who are involved in both the criminal justice and child protection systems.